Volatility Paradox vs Market Returns

 · Prospective returns in the vast majority of asset classes are some of the lowest in history.

 · - The need of investors to wring out good returns in this “low-return world” is causing them to engage in what I call pro-risk behaviour.

 - It appears many investment decisions are being made today on the basis of relative return, the unacceptability of the returns on cash and Treasurys, the belief that the overpriced market may have further to go, and FOMO.
 That is, they’re not being based on absolute returns or the fairness of price relative to intrinsic value.

 |<Image credit: reuters.com>|

-Some analysts or research has pointed out that low volatility might be bad for market and investors should be concerned about the unintended behavior from low volatility.
-Low volatility will lead to higher volatility in the future when investors become complacent about risk or the so called "Volatility Paradox". ( more reading on Volatility Paradox : Here )
+Some analysts or research has pointed out that low volatility might be bad for market and investors should be concerned about the unintended behaviour from low volatility.
+Low volatility will lead to higher volatility in the future when investors become complacent about the risk or the so-called "Volatility Paradox". ( more reading on Volatility Paradox: Here )

 More articles about market volatility and market returns :

 Volatility near record lows a bad omen for stock returns (here ) from Reuters